 There is no point in starting your workouts if you end up getting yourself or others sick, so make sure to use your common sense when you’re out there while staying safe and having fun.

 That means if you or someone you live with feels ill, it’s probably better to stay home.
-We don’t want the gyms to close down for this long ever again.
+We don’t want our gyms to close again.

-Staying also applies to preventing injury.
-Remember that you’re probably not going to be able to lift as heavy as you did 4 months ago.
-The worst thing you can do is have to take another four months off for injury, so play it safe and gradually you’ll get back to where you were.
+Staying safe also applies to preventing injury.
+Remember that you’re probably not going to be able to lift as heavy as you did this time last year.
+The worst thing you can do is have to take another few months off for injury, so play it safe and gradually you’ll get back to where you were.

 Take Home Message